lairdkruger/scroll.js/README.md

 ## Basic Use

 scrollScrub.js relies on luxy.js for smooth, momemtum based scrolling and hence must be included in the html after luxy.js but before master.js.
+For implementations disregarding luxy.js, try replacing luxy.wapperOffset with window.scrollY.

 ## Functions